tdt/docs/app/controllers/docs/4.1/sparql.md

 >> CAVEAT: since hashtags are quite often used in the semantic world, you'll find yourself passing one in as a query string parameter.
 Make sure you encode it first (%23 = #) before entering it in your URI, the datatank can't fetch it if you don't.

-Note that one can send multiple request parameters with the same identifier like this: http://foo/sparql?identifier=value1&identifier=value2.
-In this case the SPARQL definition can refer to the distinct values by using ${identifier[0]} and ${identifier[1]}
+Note that one can add in one URI/request multiple request parameters using the same identifier.
+Like this: http://foo/sparql?identifier[]=value1&identifier[]=value2.
+(Note: The [] behind the identifiers are an essential php-ism).
+SPARQL Query-Resources called upon in this fashion can refer to the distinct values of the resulting array by using indexed placeholders like ${identifier[0]} and ${identifier[1]} in the sparql-definition.

 ## Semantic vs non-semantic results